17 July 2022

 atanh = analytic atanh (\x -> 1 / (1 - x^2))

-first-class numeric treatment that they receive in mathematics.
-For
+the same first-class numeric treatment that they receive

 that we previously defined: